tanbro/redis_func_cache/README.md

 - **[`LruTPolicy`][]**

-    > 💡**Tip**:\
+    > 💡 **Tip:**\
-    > _LRU-T_ means _LRU_ on timestamp, it is a pseudo _LRU_ policy, not very serious/legitimate.
+    > _LRU-T_ stands for _LRU on timestamp_.
+It is a pseudo-LRU policy that approximates the behavior of LRU but is not as precise.
+The policy removes items based on their invocation timestamps, which may not always accurately reflect the least recently used item due to potential timestamp inaccuracies.
-    > The policy removes the lowest member according to the timestamp of invocation, and does not completely ensure eviction of the least recently used item, since the timestamp may be inaccurate.
+    >
-    > However, the policy is still **MOST RECOMMENDED** for common use.
-It is faster than the LRU policy and accurate enough for most cases.
+    > Despite this limitation, _LRU-T_ is **highly recommended** for common use cases.
+It offers better performance compared to the traditional LRU policy and provides sufficient accuracy for most applications.

 - [`FifoPolicy`][]: first in first out
 - [`LfuPolicy`][]: least frequently used